onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 the viral lineage
 r-naught factor
 you get bragging rights and nothing else! plus you help spur the development of this system by showing demand

+The more noise you make - the sooner you’ll have a demo to play with Draw yourself as a monkey with a mushroom talking to 7b stickmen and how you want to make a chain reaction of virality, and say how if r naught is 2 or 3 and it takes X hours to watch it then this woult take Y weeks to reach 100m people
+    r naught > 1 means achieving criticality in a chain reaction, correct?
+        AI: Not quite.
+While the concept of a chain reaction multiplying is correct, R > 1 (Basic Reproduction Number) specifically refers to the spread of infectious disease, whereas K > 1 (Effective Multiplication Factor) refers to achieving supercriticality in a nuclear chain reaction.
+        R > 1 means an outbreak grows, but the technical term for "achieving criticality" (a steady, self-sustaining reaction) is K = 1

 say that you can just register and help up the counter & generate demand and you don't need to credit someone else for inviting you or to invite others - even just 1 signup matters